mintycw/ramp-up/README.md

 - **Git Workflow**: Proper use of branches and pull requests for feature development, with code reviews ensuring quality.

 ## Demo
-You can view a demo of the platform at `LINK_HERE`.
+You can view a demo of the platform at (https://momd.turboot.com).
 The site allows you to browse and explore the content, but for security reasons, write permissions such as creating posts and commenting are restricted to prevent misuse.

 ## Local Installation Guide